Browse through the frequently asked questions on the CPEng review proposal.

 Would annual audits be as effective as reassessment every six years?

 It’s not an either/or.
 Some audits would lead to reassessment.
 The overall impact is better targeting assessment effort where the risk is higher – because of concerns or because an engineer is working in a high-risk area – as well as maintaining a degree of random assessment.
-The current system of reassessment is highly resource-intensive and just isn’t delivering the kind of outcomes that support trust and confidence in the profession.
+The current system of reassessment for all is highly resource-intensive and just isn’t delivering the kind of outcomes that support trust and confidence in the profession.

 How would audits work?
 What exactly would be audited?